return42/sphkerneldoc/linux_src_doc/net/tipc/bcast_c.rst

 primary_bearer
     a bearer having links to all broadcast destinations, if any

+bcast_support
+    indicates if primary bearer, if any, supports broadcast

+rcast_support
+    indicates if all peer nodes support replicast

+rc_ratio
+    dest count as percentage of cluster size where send method changes

+bc_threshold
+    calculated drom rc_ratio; if dests > threshold use broadcast

 ..
 This file was automatic generated / don't edit.